 The calibration bar

 - You can get our fancy calibration bar from our online shop.
-This is by far the best option, especially if you're shooting in full 360.
+This is by far the best option IF you're shooting in full 360.
 The added value of this one is that the markers are back lit (easier to detect), and it comes with a standard tripod mount.
+Two versions are available.
+One for close-ups (great when your center point is close to your cameras), and a taller one with larger markers (that's the one we're using with our cameras 11' away from the center, at 18mm).

 - If you have a very small rig (12 cameras or less), then just go with a black fabric or black panel with two square colored markers on it.
 The center marker is ONLY used for you to aim the camera at the center.
 It is not used in our software.
 It has to be a different color than the two other markers

 You can also calibrate manually the markers.
-This solution is rarely needed, but if for some reasons you can't calibrate automatically, then use this tutorial: https://vimeo.com/295686367/6aae276387.
+This solution is rarely needed, but if for some reason you can't calibrate automatically, then use this tutorial: https://xangle.zendesk.com/hc/en-us/articles/360037621871